MetteDE/SimpleProgramms/README.md

 # SimpleProgramms
-A collection of simple programms written mostly in python
+A collection of simple command line programms written in python

 ## Games